-Almost any bar or restaurant throughout our area has some version of a happy hour.
+Almost any bar or restaurant throughout our area has some version.
 It usually occurs just before dinner and features discounted alcoholic drinks and snacks.
 But where did this fabulous phenomenon begin?

 In The Navy

 Over the years, the term became more about drinking than entertaining.
-According to a 1959 Saturday Evening Post article detailing the lives of government contractors and military personnel in the Caribbean, happy hour was a term used for afternoon drinks in a bar.
+According to a 1959 Saturday Evening Post article detailing the lives of government contractors and military personnel in the Caribbean, it was a term used for afternoon drinks in a bar.

 “The Cocktail Hour”